HasanYahya101/Brain_Games_Application/README.md

 You also, need `node` and `npm` installed as well as `npx`.To download `npm` use this [link](https://www.npmjs.com/package/download).
 To download `node`, use this [link](https://nodejs.org/en/download).
 However for `node`, i suggest using a version manager for `javascript`, such as `nvm` instead which you can get by following instructions given [here](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/).

 Also, you can also download `yarn`, instead of `npm`, by following instructions given [here](https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable).
+However, i suggest using `npm`.
 To download `npx` enter this command in powershell or command-line after you have installed `npm`.

 ```
 npm install -g npx